KatherineMichel/agile-sprint-playbook/lean_customer_development.md

 * Define distinctive customer types (day to day users)
 * Become the customer

-Influencers, Recommenders
-* List those who could influence a customer’s buying decision

-"Economic Buyers" (The person whose budget pays for it)
-* Does the economic buyer already have budget for product
-* Does budget need to be approved?

-"Decision Makers"*
-* Person who can kill purchase (for example by not approving budget)

-Potential Saboteurs

 ## Charts
 * Company Organizational Chart
 * Users, Buyers, Channels
-* Customer Influence Map

 ## Strategy